JlIlIllIlIIlIll/Dashboard/README.md

 https://next13-dashboard-e-commerce.vercel.app/

+_You can use : https://stripe.com/docs/testing for demo cards_

 ## Description

 This project is an e-commerce dashboard developed with Next.js, React, Tailwind, Prisma, and MySQL.
 It offers a comprehensive solution for managing an online store, complete with an integrated CMS and admin dashboard.